-In response to the ongoing COVID-19 pandemic, Los Rios Colleges have begun 100% remote operations including moving all classes and student services online until further notice.
-In accordance with the March 2020 guidance from the Student and Exchange Visitor Program (SEVP), prospective F1/F2 students in new or initial status will not be able to enter the United States to enroll in a U.S. school as a nonimmigrant student to pursue a full course of study that is 100 percent online.
-This means that Folsom Lake College will be unable to admit new international students who are overseas until further notice.
+In accordance with the March 2020 guidance from the Student and Exchange Visitor Program (SEVP), prospective F1/F2 students in new or initial status will not be able to enter the United States to enroll in a U.S. school as a nonimmigrant student to pursue a full course of study that is 100% online.

 International students are considered a very important part of the growing college community.
 The Greater Sacramento region in California is home to people from all over the world and, as one of the fastest growing areas in the U.S., many international and multi-national companies have a presence in the area.